Paxton leaves early, Yankees hit 6 homers to top Texas 14-7

 UP NEXT

 Severino (1-0, 0.00 ERA) has thrown nine scoreless innings in two starts since returning.
 He got his win in his second start, striking out nine in five innings against Toronto in New York’s final regular-season home game.
-Texas will go with reliever Luke Farrell (1-0, 2.38) as an opener.
+Texas had not announced a Saturday starter.

 —